-Why Aliens Would (Probably) Come In Peace
+Why Real Scientists Think Aliens Would Never Eat Humans

 But while Hollywood suggests we should expect to battle their inhabitants, science tells a different story.
 Here, five popular alien myths that Aliens debunks.

-Aliens would eat us
+MYTH NO. 1: Aliens would eat us

 Movies like The Blob and Critters imagine aliens harvesting humans for food, an unpleasant prospect.
 But it doesn't track with the science of nutrition, writes astrobiologist Lewis Dartnell.
 In order for aliens to get nourishment from eating us, their bodies would have to be capable of processing our molecules (like amino acids and sugars).
 And that requires having a similar biochemistry--a long shot for a species that hails from a different world.

-Aliens would breed with us
+MYTH NO. 2: Aliens would breed with us

 Both of this summer's extraterrestrial blockbusters, Alien: Covenant and Guardians of the Galaxy Vol. 2, involve human-alien hybrids.
 But given that we can't even reproduce with our nearest evolutionary relative, the chimpanzee, it's "overwhelmingly improbable" we could do so with aliens, according to Dartnell.

-Aliens would look like us
+MYTH NO. 3: Aliens would look like us

 Human evolution depended on so many unique and unpredictable factors, it's near impossible that an extraterrestrial species would have human-like features, like the aliens in The Day the Earth Stood Still and Star Trek.
 It's far likelier, writes neuroscientist Anil Seth, that they'd be as different as the octopus, "our very own terrestrial alien," which has a high level of intelligence, a decentralized nervous system and an alternative style of consciousness.

-Aliens would be "living" creatures
+MYTH NO. 4: Aliens would be "living" creatures

 Even restrained films like Arrival get this one wrong, according to some scientists.
 Should aliens contact us, cosmologist Martin Rees believes we will hear not from fellow organic creatures, but from the robots they produced, who can, in theory, live forever.

-Aliens would steal our water and metal
+MYTH NO. 5: Aliens would steal our water and metal

 The aliens in Independence Day famously arrive to strip Earth of its resources.
 But again, that logic doesn't add up, writes Dartnell.
 Most of our metal is in the Earth's core, not its crust; asteroids would be far better targets for mining.
 And icy moons, like Jupiter's Europa, would be easier places to stock up on water.
 They're uninhabited, and they don't have Earth's strong gravitational pull.